osohq/oso/new-docs/content/python/getting-started/data-filtering/django.md

 ## Installation

-The oso Django integration is available on [PyPI](https://pypi.org/project/django-oso/) and can be installed using `pip`:
+The Oso Django integration is available on [PyPI](https://pypi.org/project/django-oso/) and can be installed using `pip`:

 ```